 Academic Facilities and Administrative Offices

-THE ACADEMIC CENTER at 1900 Olive Street houses academic classrooms, Alumni Hall, Alumni Relations, atrium, auditorium, Center for Academic Support, classrooms, College of Management, Communications & Media Relations, Development, executive offices, Experiential Education & Career Services, faculty offices, Fashion Merchandising & Retail Marketing, Legacy Hall, Library, Outtakes, Ricoh Printing & Mailing Services, Student Academic & Financial Services, University Event Center, and Wildcat Lounge.
+THE ACADEMIC CENTER at 1900 Olive Street houses academic classrooms, Alumni Hall, atrium, an auditorium, Center for Academic Support, College of Management's School of Business and School of Hospitality, Experiential Education & Career Services, faculty offices, Fashion Merchandising & Retailing, Legacy Hall, Library, Outtakes, Ricoh Printing & Mailing Services, Student Academic & Financial Services, University Event Center, and Wildcat Lounge.